rubenmromero/bitbucket-jenkins-connector/README.md

 ## Configuration

-1. Download the project code in your favourite path:
+1. Clone the project in the path you want:

        $ git clone https://github.com/rubenmromero/bitbucket-jenkins-connector.git

-2. Create a copy of [jenkins.yaml.dist](conf/jenkins.yaml.dist) template to `conf/jenkins.yaml`, edit the new file and set the Jenkins global parameters replacing the existing `<tags>` with the appropiate values:
+2. Create a copy of [`jenkins.yaml.dist`](conf/jenkins.yaml.dist) template as `conf/jenkins.yaml`, edit the new file and set the Jenkins global parameters replacing the existing `<tags>` by the appropriate values:

        # From the project root folder
        $ cp -p conf/jenkins.yaml.dist conf/jenkins.yaml